GFG Alliance: History

 In May 2021 investors began to pay more attention to the sale of GFG Alliance's French steel plants Ascoval and Hayange causing GFG Alliance to hire Rothschild & Co to run an accelerated Merger & Acquisition (M&A) process of the two assets.

 In May 2022, the Serious Fraud Office (SFO) announced they were launching a criminal investigation into GFG for suspected fraud linked to the collapse of its main lender Greensill Capital in 2021.
 This is ongoing.

 GFG Alliance was Greensill's biggest client and it was reported at the time of the collapse that it had an exposure totalling $5bn.
 In April 2024, Grant Thornton, the administrators for Greensill, published a report where they revealed that they were still owed round $587.2m (£472m) from the GFG Alliance.

 In Australia, the Whyalla Steelworks were put under administration by the South Australian Government in February 2025 owing to longstanding unpaid debts by GFG Alliance companies.
 Liberty Steel's unpaid debts totalled more than million, including royalty payments to government as well debts to as other creditors.
 Creditors of the Whyalla Steelworks are owed more than A$1 billion, of which GFG Alliance says that it and its subsidiaries (the steelworks' largest creditors) were owed $500 million.

 As of June 2025, the Tahmoor coal mine in Tahmoor, New South Wales was not operational, with 560 workers workers having been stood down indefinitely for several months at that point.
 The Liberty manganese smelter in Bell Bay, Tasmania is scheduled to cease operating in mid-June for at least four weeks, with employees having to use up their leave.

+In April 2026, the Australian Securities and Investments Commission announced that it was investigating the "complex web of private companies" linked to GFG in Australia, following the failures of the Whyalla Steelworks, the Tahmoor Colliery, and the Liberty Bell Bay manganese smelter at Bell Bay, Tasmania.